Friendsdog/hb-gulp/README.md

 #### Live Browser Reloading

-Reload the browser in real-time anytime an edit is made without the need for an extension (also better than `harp server`).
+Reload the browser in real-time anytime an edit is made without the need for an extension (even better than `harp server`).

 #### Cross-device Synchronization